-3. Introduction
+4. Introduction

 This bulletin presents new information on the time taken from offence to verdict for persons accused of criminal charges.
-This is the first in a series of experimental official statistics bulletins on this topic and analysis will develop over time in line with user needs.
+This is an update to the first in a series of experimental official statistics bulletins on this topic and analysis will develop over time in line with user needs.
 The time taken for the accused to progress through the justice system between offence and verdict times will include: